Tuesday, October 29, 2024

 Sunday, October 13, 2024

-In Illinois we will be having a new elevator code soon!
+In Illinois we will soon have a new elevator code!
 Maybe next month?
 Maybe in 9 months?
 It all depends how quickly it moves through the rule making process of adoption in Springfield.
-We recently had our continuing education class for the new CODE and here are some notes I took.
-The biggest item is the requirement of Door Lock Monitoring on all elevators that is 8.6.4.24.
+We recently had our continuing education class for the new CODE and below are some of the highlights.
+The biggest item is the requirement for door lock monitoring on all elevators (that is 8.6.4.24).
 This requirement will most likely have some additional fleshing out and a time line given as it is a big one.

 As always, if you are planning on modernizing, I would take the plunge now and get your permit with a stamped A17.1 2019 code year.
 The costs for your modernization will go up with the new code.